 Parental Rights: Non-Custodial Parents

-Registration for the 2017-2018 school year will be held in January, 2017.
-A registration fee of $150.00 per family and $25.00 per child (maximum $225.00) is paid at this time.
+Registration for the 2024-2025 school year will be held in January 2024.
+A registration fee of $150.00 per family and $25.00 per child (maximum $225.00) will be charged to your FACTS account on February 20th.
 The registration fee is non-refundable.

 TUITION AND SCHOOL FEES